chrispsn/mesh/README.md

 - Can't rename a name without it breaking other references in the file (Excel beats this hands down)
 - Grid experience could be better; eg when in EDIT mode, highlighting inputs in the grid or clicking on the sheet to insert a reference
-- Poor compatibility with standard data formats like CSV (I am not sure how to integrate a CSV parser without compromising the ability to run Mesh files without Mesh)
+- Poor compatibility with standard data formats like CSV (I need to figure out how to integrate a CSV parser without compromising the ability to run Mesh files without Mesh)
 - Incomplete coverage of built-in data structures, such as Maps or Sets
 - Poor integration with Electron (eg menu items)
-- Poor user experience with `Mesh.attach` (function signature and code insertion).
+- Poor user experience with `Mesh.attach` (function signature; code is just appended to the bottom of the file).

 ## Possible enhancements